amarazov/gamepool/README.md

 # Gamepool

 A pool of games which can track the cognitive abilities of the registered users through time.
+This will allow monitoring the progress of the cognitive condition for a group of people.

 ## Configuration